 Technical Measures: Comply with applicable regulations.
+Avoid creating or spreading dust.

 Storage Conditions: Keep container closed when not in use.
 Store in a dry, cool place.
 Keep/Store away from direct sunlight, extremely high or low temperatures and incompatible materials.
+Store locked up/in a secure area.